 This surge, especially in Auckland and Christchurch, makes investors nervous about oversupply.

-Why?
-When there's too much of any property type (compared to demand):
+Why is that?
+Because, when there’s too much supply of any property type (compared with demand):

 An oversupply could leave investors stuck with properties that don’t grow in value and can’t generate a strong yield.